DPotoyan/Chem324/_build/AppendixA_complex_numbers.md

-With a few more options we can annote the plot and connect with cartesian representation.
+**With a few more options we can annote the plot to show connection with cartesian representation**